 While there are many theories surrounding consumer behavior and what motivates a potential customer to make a purchase (see consumer decision-making model, behavioral influence model, experiential model, among others), often it is a combination of several.
 To make matters even more complex, the motivation will vary across the customer base, as not everyone buys the same product for the same reasons.

-One customer (a teenager, perhaps) might buy an iPhone because all their friends have one, and they might feel embarrassed to have something different.
+Some customers (teenagers, perhaps) might buy iPhones because all their friends have one, and they might feel embarrassed to have something different.

 A different customer (a business professional) might buy the same iPhone model because all their work-issued devices are Apple products; the functionality that comes with integrating their personal phone into that same ecosystem is too important to risk purchasing an Android or other non-Apple product.